 of the probation period is to ensure that the student shows adequate motivation for success.
 It is the desire of Emmaus Lutheran School to ensure that each student that attends the school work to be successful at both mastery of the English language and academic requirements.
 A separate Probation Period Notification Form is to be signed before the Form I-20 will be issued.

 Returning students and parents will sign an annual Behavior Contract, also outlining the expectations of the student.
-Please note that Emmaus reserves the right to dismiss an international student from school if the expectations are not being followed, and attempts to help the student are not well-received or affective.
-Please note that if a student is dismissed, no refunds on tuition/fees wil
+Please note that Emmaus reserves the right to dismiss an international student from school if the expectations are not being followed, and attempts to help the student are not well-received or effective.
+Please note that if a student is dismissed, no refunds on tuition/fees will be given.

 Conditions and Fees

 Fees are outlined on the financial information sheet.
 Emmaus Lutheran School has an inclusive tuition rate for its international students.
 The rate, while higher than the standard tuition rate, provides for the added time commitment involved in handling international students as well as the ELL instruction and other benefits in place.